 Download the report to explore the opportunities and challenges of the Turkish market from the viewpoint of Swedish companies on the ground.

 ABOUT THE SURVEY

-The Business Climate Survey is produced on a bi-annual basis by Team Sweden, a joint initiative where Business Sweden collaborates with Sweden’s local embassies, consulates and chambers of commerce around the world, among other stakeholders.
+The Business Climate Survey is produced on an annual basis by Team Sweden, a joint initiative where Business Sweden collaborates with Sweden’s local embassies, consulates and chambers of commerce around the world.

-The survey provides first-hand perspectives and insights into business trends, issues and challenges on global markets based on extensive interviews with Swedish companies operating in each respective country.
+The survey provides first-hand perspectives and insights into business trends, issues and challenges in global markets based on extensive interviews with Swedish companies operating in each respective country.